dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 ------------------------------

-From within irssi, use the ``/sasl set`` command to indicate what username and certificate to use for your irc network:
+From within irssi, use the ``/sasl set`` command to indicate what username and certificate to use for your IRC network:

 .. code-block:: sh